 By using the CMA subboard on the central control boards OCCMR and OCCM, the ADPCM conversion and echo cancellation functions (16 channels) are made available.
 Up to four calls an be conducted per base station.
 Up to seven base stations can be connected to the $U{P0/E}$ interfaces of the central control boards OCCM and OCCMR.
-A mix of base stations of types BS3/1 and BS4 is possible.
+The mixed use of base stations of the types BS3/4 and BS5 is possible.